What Do Seventh-day Adventists Believe About the Life, Death, and Resurrection of Jesus?

 “And as many as touched Him were made well” (Luke 5:15, NKJV).

-One of the reasons Christians have been involved in ministering to the sick, the needy, the hurting has been to follow the example of Christ.
+One of the reasons Christians have been involved in ministering to the sick, the needy, and the hurting has been to follow the example of Christ.

 Adventist scholar Raoul Dederen commented about the work of Jesus in helping those in need: